94aharris/BrainExt/MyPrinciples.md

 ## 11. Be a Master of Your Domain

 Know what you are talking about and have the data to back it up.
 Do not hand wave specifics, write them down!
 The devil is in the details.

+## 12. Take Notes Constantly

+My brain is a sieve.
+Take notes constantly, especially for tasks that matter.